qsxustc/qsxustc.github.io/_pages/about.md

   - /about.html
 ---

-I am Songxin Qu (Jack), a dedicated AI Engineer and Software Developer specializing in large language models (LLMs) and their real-world applications.
+I am Songxin Qu (Jack), a dedicated AI Engineer and Software Developer specializing in large language models (LLMs).
 With a strong foundation in software engineering and ongoing graduate studies at the University of Science and Technology of China, I focus on advancing LLM research, fine-tuning, and scalable deployment.
 My work bridges cutting-edge AI advancements with robust full-stack development, leveraging frameworks like PyTorch, Hugging Face Transformers, and distributed training tools to deliver high-impact solutions.

 Technical Expertise
 ======